malkouz/youtube-ios-player-helper-swift/README.md

 ## License

-youtube-ios-player-helper-swift is available under the MIT license.
+youtube-ios-player-helper-swift is available under the Apache License.
 See the LICENSE file for more info.